MaunoKoponen/text_adventure/README.md

 The rise of large language models and generative image creation technologies like Stable Diffusion and Midjourney, starting from 2022,  substantial influence on shaping the expectations and predictions about the future of game development processes.4

-In this project, my goal is to experiment with currently available tools, and find  good practices and workflows for game developme nt in small team, or even for a solo game  creator.
+In this project, my goal is to experiment with currently available tools, and find  good practices and workflows for game development in a small team, or even for a solo game creator.

 As generative AI 3d object creation does not yet (end of 2023) give any real advantage in game development, I chose to make a game project that is based on traditional text adventure format.
 Also, I decided to make the game traditional, "non gen ai" in sense that the game content creation is not based on on-the-fly generation while player is engaging with the game, but is produced during game development and is thus "static".
 This is to separate the two use cases clearly: gen AI aided game development and gen AI as a game engine.